Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Chomrong

 Our trek continues on the sixth day as we head towards Himalaya or Deurali from Chomrong/Sinuwa.
 This day will be a bit more challenging, but the views will be worth it.
 As we climb higher, we will pass through lush rhododendron forests and open areas with panoramic views of the mountains.
-After around 7 hours of uphill and downhill walking, we will finally arrive at Deurali.
-If the daylight remains, we will continue towards the Himalayas.
-If not, Deurali will be our resting place for the night.
+After around 7 hours of uphill and downhill walking, we will finally arrive at Himalayas.
+If the daylight remains, we will continue towards the Deurali.
+If not, Himalayas will be our resting place for the night.

 Place: